Celestica (NYSE:CLS) Issues Q1 2022 Earnings Guidance

 Celestica (NYSE:CLS) (TSE:CLS) updated its first quarter 2022 earnings guidance on Monday.
 The company provided EPS guidance of $0.310-$0.370 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.320.
 The company issued revenue guidance of $1.40 billion-$1.55 billion, compared to the consensus revenue estimate of $1.49 billion.Celestica also updated its FY 2022 guidance to EPS.

-Several research firms have recently weighed in on CLS.
-Royal Bank of Canada boosted their target price on shares of Celestica from $11.00 to $13.00 and gave the stock a sector perform rating in a research report on Friday, January 28th.
-TD Securities boosted their target price on shares of Celestica from $11.50 to $12.50 and gave the stock a hold rating in a research report on Friday, January 28th.
-Zacks Investment Research raised shares of Celestica from a hold rating to a buy rating and set a $14.00 price target for the company in a report on Wednesday, February 2nd.
-Canaccord Genuity Group lifted their price target on shares of Celestica from $12.00 to $13.50 in a report on Friday, January 28th.
-Finally, Canaccord Genuity Group lifted their price target on shares of Celestica from $12.00 to $13.50 in a report on Friday, January 28th.
-One analyst has rated the stock with a sell rating, two have issued a hold rating and one has assigned a buy rating to the company.
-Based on data from MarketBeat.com, Celestica currently has a consensus rating of Hold and a consensus target price of $12.50.
+Several brokerages recently issued reports on CLS.
+Zacks Investment Research upgraded shares of Celestica from a hold rating to a buy rating and set a $14.00 target price for the company in a research note on Wednesday, February 2nd.
+TD Securities raised their target price on shares of Celestica from $11.50 to $12.50 and gave the company a hold rating in a research note on Friday, January 28th.
+Royal Bank of Canada raised their target price on shares of Celestica from $11.00 to $13.00 and gave the company a sector perform rating in a research note on Friday, January 28th.
+Canaccord Genuity Group raised their target price on shares of Celestica from $12.00 to $13.50 in a research note on Friday, January 28th.
+Finally, Canaccord Genuity Group raised their price objective on shares of Celestica from $12.00 to $13.50 in a research report on Friday, January 28th.
+One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and one has issued a buy rating to the stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of Hold and a consensus target price of $12.50.

-Institutional investors have recently bought and sold shares of the business.
-UBS Group AG boosted its stake in Celestica by 16.1% during the 3rd quarter.
-UBS Group AG now owns 7,154 shares of the technology company’s stock valued at $64,000 after purchasing an additional 993 shares during the period.
-Wells Fargo & Company MN boosted its stake in Celestica by 13.7% during the 2nd quarter.
-Wells Fargo & Company MN now owns 10,157 shares of the technology company’s stock valued at $80,000 after purchasing an additional 1,221 shares during the period.
-Jane Street Group LLC acquired a new position in Celestica during the 3rd quarter valued at about $125,000.
-Finally, JPMorgan Chase & Co. lifted its stake in shares of Celestica by 30.7% in the 4th quarter.
-JPMorgan Chase & Co. now owns 87,795 shares of the technology company’s stock worth $977,000 after acquiring an additional 20,608 shares during the period.
-61.05% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Goldman Sachs Group Inc. raised its position in shares of Celestica by 107.4% in the fourth quarter.
+Goldman Sachs Group Inc. now owns 30,700 shares of the technology company’s stock valued at $342,000 after buying an additional 15,900 shares in the last quarter.
+JPMorgan Chase & Co. raised its position in shares of Celestica by 30.7% in the fourth quarter.
+JPMorgan Chase & Co. now owns 87,795 shares of the technology company’s stock valued at $977,000 after buying an additional 20,608 shares in the last quarter.
+Jane Street Group LLC acquired a new stake in shares of Celestica in the third quarter valued at approximately $125,000.
+UBS Group AG raised its position in shares of Celestica by 16.1% in the third quarter.
+UBS Group AG now owns 7,154 shares of the technology company’s stock valued at $64,000 after buying an additional 993 shares in the last quarter.
+Finally, Wells Fargo & Company MN increased its stake in Celestica by 13.7% in the second quarter.
+Wells Fargo & Company MN now owns 10,157 shares of the technology company’s stock valued at $80,000 after acquiring an additional 1,221 shares during the last quarter.
+Institutional investors own 61.05% of the company’s stock.

 Celestica Company Profile